contact process

-The contact process is the most widely used method of manufacturing tetraoxosulphate(IV) acid, otherwise called sulphuric acid on a commercial scale.
+The contact process is the most widely used method of manufacturing tetraoxosulphate(vi) acid, otherwise called sulphuric acid on a commercial scale.
 The main reaction in the manufacturing process of this very important compound is the catalytic combination of sulphur(IV) oxide and oxygen to form sulphur(VI) oxide.
 Sulphur(IV) oxide is made by burning sulphur in dry air or by roasting sulphide ores.

 2SO2(g) + O2(g) 2SO3(g) + heat